AntaresSimulatorTeam/antares-xpansion/INSTALL-windows.md

 ### VCPKG

-For Windows we will use [vcpkg](https://github.com/microsoft/vcpkg) to download and compile the librairies.
+For Windows we will use [vcpkg](https://github.com/microsoft/vcpkg) to download and compile the libraries.

 You must install the corresponding [vcpkg-triplet](https://vcpkg.readthedocs.io/en/latest/users/integration/#triplet-selection) depending on Antares version and libraries load:

-- ``x64-windows``        : 64 bits version with dynamic librairies load
+- ``x64-windows``        : 64 bits version with dynamic libraries load
-- ``x86-windows``        : 32 bits version with dynamic librairies load
+- ``x86-windows``        : 32 bits version with dynamic libraries load
-- ``x64-windows-static`` : 64 bits version with static librairies load
+- ``x64-windows-static`` : 64 bits version with static libraries load
-- ``x86-windows-static`` : 32 bits version with static librairies load
+- ``x86-windows-static`` : 32 bits version with static libraries load

 The vcpkg-triplet used will be named [vcpg-triplet] later in this document.